Ardeh, Lebanon

-Ardeh (also known in pre-Christian times as Ardata) is a village in Zgharta District, in the Northern Governorate of Lebanon.
+Ardeh (أرده, also known in pre-Christian times as Ardata) is a village in Zgharta District, in the Northern Governorate of Lebanon.
 It is an ancient and historic town that was known during the 14th century B.C. as "Ardata".

 The "Tallet" (hill) of Ardeh is an artificial one enfolding ruins of ancient edifices.
 During the 1970s the Lebanese Directorate of Archeology started archeological diggings in Ardeh and discovered important artifacts.

 Toponymy

 The origin name Ardeh remains uncertain.
 The most common theory is that the name derivates from the Syriac word Ardata.

 Location

 The village is 98 km from Beirut, 10 km from Tripoli and 4 km from Zgharta.
 Ardeh is situated 160 meters above sea level and covers an area of 5.76 km2.

 Population

 In 1519 there were 38 adult males living in Ardeh (22 Christians and 16 Muslims) and in 1571 they increased to 62 adult males (44 Christians and 18 Muslims), in 1849 it counted 139 males living in 44 houses.
 During the early 20th century, Ardeh was inhabited by 150 Maronite males, 20 Orthodox males and 15 Muslim males.
 In the 1932 census, there were 147 houses in Ardeh.

 Ardeh's official residents records counted 4554 and 5078 registered voters.
 Nearly one-third of the registered persons are now living abroad as emigrants.
 160 of the registered are emigrants that had cut their relations with their motherland although their names are still in the records.